semrush/intergalactic/website/docs/components/feedback-yes-no/feedback-yes-no.md

 - Height of the notice — 72px.
 - In front of the text place the [image](static/feedback.svg).
 The image size is 40px х 40px.
 - The button `Ask me later` is a `button` with `use="tertiary"`and `theme="info"`.
 Not a link.
-- Optionally you may add a cross icon for closing the plate — `CloseAlt` icon, S size, `$mist` colour.
-Upon hover the cross icon changes its colour into `$wall`.
+- Optionally you may add a cross icon for closing the plate — `CloseAlt` icon, S size, `$mist` color.
+Upon hover the cross icon changes its color into `$wall`.

 @## Margins and paddings